cmspeedrunner/zenith/README.md

-# Zip
+# Zenith
-Zip is a interpreted, one line, Command Line style programming language with very low level access to the system with easy, and readable syntax.
+Zenith is a interpreted, one line, Command Line style programming language with very low level access to the system with easy, and readable syntax.

 # Syntax